imrahulkant/python-programs/02-Random_password_generator/README.md

 # 02 Random Password Generator

- This Python Program was made using Python Library functions like `string` & 'random'.
+ This Python Program was made using Python Library functions like `string` & `random`.

 * `string.ascii_letters`
+	- The concatenation of the ascii_lowercase and ascii_uppercase constants described below.
+This value is not locale-dependent.

+* `string.ascii_lowercase`
-The lowercase letters <kbd>abcdefghijklmnopqrstuvwxyz</kbd>.
+	- The lowercase letters <kbd>abcdefghijklmnopqrstuvwxyz</kbd>.
 This value is not locale-dependent and will not change.

 * `string.ascii_uppercase`
 	- The uppercase letters <kbd>ABCDEFGHIJKLMNOPQRSTUVWXYZ</kbd>.
 This value is not locale-dependent and will not change.